Christopher Denham: Film and television career

 Denham wrote and directed the 2008 horror film Home Movie (IFC Films) which premiered at Toronto After Dark and won the Citizen Kane Award for up-and-coming director at the Sitges Film Festival.
 He also wrote and directed the critically acclaimed thriller, Preservation, starring Wrenn Schmidt, Pablo Schreiber and Aaron Staton. which debuted at the Tribeca Film Festival and was distributed by The Orchard.
+He also directed the psychological thriller, Old Flame, which is distributed by Gravitas Ventures.

-Denham has been announced to appear in Christopher Nolan’s film, Oppenheimer, for Universal Pictures, which is currently in production.
-He will also appear in HBO's The Gilded Age, created by Julian Fellowes.
+Denham plays the German spy Klaus Fuchs in Christopher Nolan’s film, Oppenheimer, for Universal Pictures, which was released in July 2023.
+In 2025, he joined the cast of Apple TV's For All Mankind.
+Denham is slated to appear in A24's upcoming Friday the 13th prequel series, Crystal Lake.